Steven Bauer: Acting career

+1979–99

 Bauer's first substantial role was in the PBS bilingual sitcom ¿Qué Pasa, USA?, playing the teenage son of a Cuban exile family in Miami, from 1977 to 1979.
 He also appeared in the 1980 TV miniseries From Here to Eternity.
 He was credited in these and a few other early projects as Rocky Echevarría.
 In 1981, Bauer starred in the television movie She's in the Army Now, where he met his first wife, actress Melanie Griffith.
 They both moved to New York City and stayed at Ray Liotta's apartment, while Liotta moved to Los Angeles and stayed at theirs.
 Both Bauer and Griffith studied under acting teacher Stella Adler, and he appeared in several off-Broadway productions.
-During this time he adopted the stage name "Steven Bauer".
+During this time he adopted the stage name Steven Bauer.

-Bauer was given the role of Manny Ribera (the part played by George Raft in the original 1932 version) in the 1983 movie Scarface, even though (like Raft) he was a relatively unknown actor at the time.
+Bauer was given the role of Manny Ribera (the part played by George Raft in the original 1932 version) in the 1983 epic crime drama movie Scarface, even though (like Raft) he was a relatively unknown actor at the time.
 The producers of Scarface were convinced that he was right for the role based on his strong audition, as well as his authentic Cuban background.
-His performance drew a Golden Globe nomination for Best Supporting Actor.
+His performance earned him widespread critical acclaim, and drew a Golden Globe nomination for Best Supporting Actor.

 In 1986 he had two other important roles.
 The first was as Det.
-Frank Sigliano in the Billy Crystal and Gregory Hines cop comedy Running Scared.
-The second was as an Israeli soldier named Avner in the Canadian CTV television movie Sword of Gideon, which tells the story of Mossad agents hunting down terrorists in the aftermath of the 1972 Munich massacre.
-The Sword of Gideon script was the basis for Steven Spielberg's later film Munich, which follows the same storyline and borrows heavily from the Sword of Gideon story and script.
-In 1990 Bauer played the role of DEA agent Enrique "Kiki" Camarena in the television miniseries Drug Wars: The Camarena Story alongside Benicio Del Toro and Craig T. Nelson.
-That same year, Bauer took over the series lead of the television show Wiseguy from Ken Wahl for the fourth and final season, playing U.S. Attorney Michael Santana after Wahl's character disappears.
+Frank Sigliano in the Billy Crystal and Gregory Hines buddy cop action comedy Running Scared.
+The second was as an Israeli soldier named Avner in the 1986 Canadian CTV television movie Sword of Gideon, which tells the story of Mossad agents hunting down terrorists in the aftermath of the 1972 Munich massacre.
+The Sword of Gideon script was the basis for Steven Spielberg's later 2005 historical drama film Munich, which follows the same storyline and borrows heavily from the Sword of Gideon story and script.
+In 1990 Bauer played the role of DEA agent Enrique "Kiki" Camarena in the television crime drama miniseries Drug Wars: The Camarena Story alongside Benicio Del Toro and Craig T. Nelson.
+That same year, Bauer took over the series lead of the crime drama television show Wiseguy from Ken Wahl for the fourth and final season, playing U.S. Attorney Michael Santana after Wahl's character disappears.

-In early April 1991, Bauer was cast in the contract role of ruthless villain mobster Sonny Corinthos on General Hospital appearing until early July 1993.
-Bauer was axed from the show due to storyline when the role was later recast with Maurice Benard and brought back weeks later.